maria1volcano/maria1volcano/README.md

 - Collaborated with teammates working on backend and AI systems to turn ideas into functional MVPs.
 - Built and pitched projects with startup potential, combining technical implementation with real-world use cases.

-## Selected Projects
+## Projects

-### Valora — AI Memory Companion

-A Slack-based AI memory companion designed to support people experiencing memory loss by helping them reconnect with personal context, memories, and daily interactions.

-- Built around the idea of reducing awkward and painful moments caused by memory gaps.
-- Includes sections for calls, personal history, memories, and a dashboard.
-- Uses AI to make stored memories easier to access and interact with.
-- Designed for the **Slack Agents for Good** track with a focus on emotional and social impact.
+### Mythos 6 - RAISE summit hackathon

+Developed an AI-powered GPU cluster operations platform that detects infrastructure risks, explains incidents through voice alerts, and recommends mitigation actions in real time.
+Led the frontend and UX development, creating an intuitive 3D monitoring dashboard and transparent decision log for cluster operators.
+- Real-time GPU cluster monitoring
+- AI detection of infrastructure risks
+- Voice alerts explaining incidents clearly
+- Intelligent mitigation recommendations
+- Interactive 3D cluster visualization
+- Human approval and transparent decision log

-### World Cup 2026 Prediction Dashboard
+### World Cup 2026 Prediction Dashboard (on going)

 A dynamic football prediction platform for the 2026 World Cup, built around evolving tournament predictions and live result updates.

-- Compares initial predictions with updated tournament realities.
+- Compares initial predictions with updated tournament realities (on going).
 - Updates predictions based on real match results and changing knockout rounds.
 - Includes World Cup-inspired UI elements such as flags, dynamic visuals, and football-themed interactions.
 - Planned features include live scores, prediction evolution, and a meme section inspired by football culture on social media.